rajascript/uppyReactNode/README.md

 Boilerplate code for getting started on a node(backend), react(frontend) and Heroku(deployment).

-# Node react+sass heroku is available on sass branch.
+# Node-react+sass-heroku is available on sass branch.

 ## Setup